awsdocs/aws-codestar-user-guide/doc_source/working-with-project-tags.md

 ## Get a List of Tags for a Project<a name="working-with-project-tags-list"></a>

-Use the AWS Command Line Interface \(AWS CLI\) to run the AWS CodeStar `list-tags-for-project` command, specifying the name of the project\.
-For example:
+Use the AWS CLI to run the AWS CodeStar list\-tags\-for\-project command, specifying the name of the project:

 ```
 aws codestar list-tags-for-project --id my-first-projec